 In an earlier sketch, I tackled a classic problem of Apollonius: Construct a circle tangent to three arbitrary circles.
 I was later advised by an acquaintance, John Del Grande, that my solution was incomplete.
 A circle may be seen as a point or a line, these being the limiting cases as the radius approaches zero or infinity.
 Rather than use three circles, we should be using any combination of three from points, lines, and circles.

-All of the files observe these conventions.
+The developers of The Geometer’s Sketchpad have been working to make Sketchpad documents that can be viewed on a web browser.
+Thanks to their efforts, the ten images immediately below are dynamic geometry images.
 The independent objects are red.
-The dependent circles are blue.
+The constructed circles are blue.
 If an independent object is a circle, then it may be manipulated by moving its center, or by moving a point on the circle, which controls the radius.
 If the independent object is a line, then it is controlled by two points on the line.
 Independent points may be moved freely.

 That last construction is simply a circle through three points.
 It is covered in most elementary geometry courses.
 Some of the other constructions are extremely complicated.
 If you doubt that, then open the Sketchpad version of the Three Circles drawing and execute the Show All Hidden command.
 You will see something similar to the picture at right.
 This is one case in which it is difficult to dispute the value of dynamic geometry software.
 With so many interdependent objects, I would never be able to complete this drawing using straightedge and compass.
 It would be too difficult to distinguish between the different objects, the precision would be compromised with each step, and so many construction marks could not be cleanly erased.